prof-rossetti/georgetown-opim-557-201803/notes/information-systems/notes.md

 --- | --- | ---
 **Operational** (e.g. Transaction Processing Systems (TPS))| Sends and receives data. | An ATM.
 **Managerial** (e.g. Business Intelligence (BI), Management Information Systems (MIS), and some Decision Support Systems (DSS)) | Processes and synthesizes data into information. | A system that produces data dashboards.
-**Executive** (e.g. some Decision Support Systems (DSS), Expert Systems, and Machine Learning) | Processes and synthesizes information into knowledge; emulates human decision-making and judgement processes. | A university's Student Housing Selection System, IBM Watson, Tesla Model S
+**Executive** (e.g. some Decision Support Systems (DSS), Expert Systems, and Machine Learning) | Processes and synthesizes information into knowledge; emulates human decision-making and judgement processes. | A university's Student Housing Selection System, IBM Watson, Tesla Model S, Netflix and Pandora Recommendation Systems.

-## Information System Components
+## Components

 Information systems may or may not leverage technology.
 Examples of non-tech information systems include: a doctor's paper-based patient records system, a deli's paper-based ordering system, and a [tin-can telephone](https://thumbs.dreamstime.com/z/tin-can-telephones-968914.jpg) system.
  A computer-based information system uses